 I love that you can dress it up so many different ways- through fresh fruit, dried fruit, spices, sweeteners, cow’s milk, non-dairy milk, etc, but this chocolate version is my new favorite.
 My family is a big fan of oatmeal and go through it tin by tin- rolled oats, steel cut and quick-cooking….they all serve a purpose in our household.

-1 serving cooked oatmeal (I make mine half water, half soy milk)
+- 1 serving cooked oatmeal (I make mine half water, half non-dairy milk such as soy, almond, coconut)